lukensmall/pkg_ping/README.md

 -u will make it search for only non-USA mirrors for export encryption compliance if you are searching from outside of the USA.

--v will print out the results sorted in reverse order by time or if timed out, or download error, alphabetically and print a line that you can copy and paste into a root terminal to install that mirror.
+-v will show when it is fetching "https://www.openbsd.org/ftp.html", print out the results sorted in reverse order by time or if timed out, or download error, alphabetically and print a line that you can copy and paste into a root terminal to install that mirror.
 A second 'v' will make it print out the information of the mirrors in real time, as well.
-Additional -v are ignored.

 It will shorten the timeout period to the download time of the fastest mirror throughout execution if no -v are used.